 Cold (approx. 20 °C)

 For steam sterilization the following parameters are common in Germany:

-Besides neutral, alkaline, and enzymatic agents, mildly alkaline products are preferred used for cleaning in Germany.
+Besides neutral, alkaline, and enzymatic agents, mildly alkaline products are preferred for cleaning in Germany.

 Spray disinfection is out of the question for reasons of occupational safety.

-In Germany, medical devices are to be cleaned first and disinfected afterwards.
+In Germany, medical devices have to be cleaned first and disinfected afterwards.
 This is to prevent a possible fixation of proteins through the disinfection process.
-As a further principle: Only clean medical devices can be disinfected or sterilized effectively.
-After cleaning, disinfection is then also carried out for reasons of personnel protection.
-Usually, both processes take place in the WD.
+As a further principle, only clean medical devices can be disinfected or sterilized effectively.
+After cleaning, disinfection is then carried out for reasons of personnel protection.
+Usually both processes take place in the WD.

 The clean and disinfected medical devices are visually checked for cleanliness afterwards.
 Subsequently, maintenance or oiling of the medical devices is carried out if necessary.
 In the next step, the medical devices are packaged and finally sterilized.

 For the German market, the disinfection performance is tested with the standard test germ E. faecium.
 Acceptance criterion for a successful disinfection is the reduction of germs by 5 log levels.